rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 Here `T`  is a pointer.

-Now that we know how array works like pointer, lets re-write the for loop;
+Now that we know how array works like pointer, lets re-write the for loop-  ( _We'll be safe enough once we make the jump to hyperspace_)

 ```c
 	int arr[5] = { 1, 2, 3, 4, 5 };